-We focused more on the evolution of the coronal plasma and magnetic field above active regions in the present study.
+We focused more on the evolution of the coronal plasma and magnetic field above the active regions in the present study.
 The total unsigned photospheric magnetic flux grows to more than $10^{23}$\,Mx, which makes the simulated active regions comparable to the largest active regions observed on the real Sun.
 The total magnetic energy in the volume of about $197^{2}\times113$\,Mm$^{3}$ increases from $8.5\times10^{30}$\,erg for the quiet Sun to $4.7\times10^{33}$\,erg at the end of the evolution.
 About 18\% of the total magnetic energy is free energy.
-This ratio remain relative constant during the evolution of the simulated active region. we investigated the distribution of magnetic energies with height for three evolution stage.
+This ratio remains relatively constant during the evolution.
+We investigated the distribution of magnetic energy with height for three evolution stages.
 The free energy decays slower than the total magnetic energy.
-As a results, the magnetic field in the upper half of the domain (i.e., $z{>}60$\,Mm) is highly non-potential, in the sense that the free energy contributes 80\% to almost 100\% in the total magnetic energy.
+As a result, the magnetic field in the upper half of the domain (i.e., $z{>}60$\,Mm) is highly non-potential, in the sense that the free energy contributes 80\% to almost 100\% of the total magnetic energy.

-This active region model gives the first {\emph realistic} presentation of the force-freeness and plasma $\beta$ in a single domain covering two extreme regimes.
-The magnetic field and plasma in this simulation are evolved consistently from the beginning, and the magnetic force, plasma force, and viscous stress find their balance spontaneously.
-We assessed the force-freeness of the magnetic field by the angle between the current and magnetic vectors.
-Beneath the photosphere, the angle is generally larger than 40$^{\circ}$ with the most probable value found at almost 90$^{\circ}$.
-This reflects the simple fact that plasma dominates over the magnetic field in the convection zone.
-In the solar atmosphere, the angle quickly switches to the other end of the axis, and it is generally smaller than 10$^{\circ}$ with the most probable value found at about 5$^{\circ}$ for the most part of the corona.